 This options gives patients their best overall distance vision following LASIK surgery or Refractive Lens Exchange.
 Nearsighted patients accustomed to removing glasses to see items up close will now need to wear reading glasses.
 By opting for distance vision in both eyes, you gain clear vision for distance.
 After surgery you will, however, require reading glasses for closeup work and activities.

-Monovision is a great solution for correcting both near and far vision.
+Monovision is a great solution allowing for both near and far vision.
 One eye is corrected for near vision, the other for distance vision.
 We usually set your dominant eye to distance vision and the non-dominant eye to see up close.
 Monovision correction should meet the majority of your visual needs.

 You may still need glasses for visually demanding activities, such as driving at night or reading in low light, and your depth perception may decrease in some instances.
 Monovision can be reversed most of the time if you are unhappy with your vision.

 RLE with Multifocal Lens Implant offers good distance and near vision in each eye.
-After the receiving the lens implant, you can see clearly at a distance or close up.
+After receiving the lens implant, you can see clearly at a distance or close up.
 Some initial nighttime visual side effects usually resolve quickly.